 A Protected CO Code should be the preferred CO Code assignment in Exchange Areas where such codes can be assigned without disrupting local dial plans (i.e., in Exchange Areas that are sufficiently distant from the Exchange Area where the CO Codes are protected to enable expansion of Local Calling Areas (LCAs), if possible) in order to minimize the quantity of CO Codes that must be protected because of 7-digit cross-NPA boundary local dialling.

-Criteria for the Assignment and Reservation of Central Office Codes
+Criteria for the Assignment and Reservation of Central Office Codes and Thousands-Blocks

-The following criteria shall be used by the CNA in reviewing requests for CO Code assignments and reservations and Plant Test Codes:
+The following criteria shall be used by the CNA in reviewing requests for Code/Block assignments and reservations and Plant Test Codes:

-Assignment of an Initial Code will be to the extent required to terminate PSTN traffic as authorized or permitted by the appropriate regulatory or governmental authorities, and provided all the criteria in Sections 4.1.1 through 4.1.5 are met.
+Assignment of an Initial Code will be to the extent required to terminate PSTN traffic as authorized or permitted by the appropriate regulatory or governmental authorities, and provided all the criteria in Sections 4.1.1 through 4.1.6 are met.

-An Initial Code assignment will be based on identification of a new Switching Entity, or new Point of Interconnection (POI), or an additional Exchange Area served by an existing Switching Entity or POI consistent with regulatory requirements.
-Utilization criteria or projection will not be used to justify an Initial Code assignment.The Code Applicant must submit a Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) certifying that a need exists for a CO Code assignment.
+4.1.1 An Initial Code assignment will be based on identification of a new Switching Entity, or new Point of Interconnection (POI), or an additional Exchange Area served by an existing Switching Entity or POI consistent with regulatory requirements.
+Utilization criteria or projection will not be used to justify an Initial Code assignment.

+4.1.2 The Code Applicant must submit a Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) when requesting an Initial Code in an Exchange Area that is not a Thousands-Block Pooling Exchange Area certifying that a need exists for a CO Code assignment.

+The Code Applicant must submit a Part 1A Form (Pooled CO Code/Thousands-Block Assignment, Information Change, or Disconnect) when requesting an Initial Code in a Thousands-Block Pooling Exchange Area certifying that a need exists for a CO Code assignment and the Code Applicant must specify the required number of Blocks within the Initial Code.
+A forecast is required when requesting more than one Block within an Initial Code.

 The Code Applicant must be a Local Exchange Carrier or Wireless Carrier licensed or certified to operate in the area, if required, and must demonstrate, in the manner determined by the appropriate regulatory authority, that all applicable regulatory authorization required to provide the service for which the CO Code is requested has been obtained.

 Per the CRTC staff letter dated 1 June 2010 to the CNA, Commission staff considers that for the purposes of assigning CO Codes, the CNA is to consider CLECs already operating in at least one Exchange Area in Canada, per the Commission’s website, to have obtained regulatory support to acquire CO Codes from the CNA.
-As such, in order to obtain CO Codes in new Exchange Areas, these CLECs are only required to demonstrate to the CNA that they presently operate as a CLEC in at least one other Exchange Area in Canada.
+As such, to obtain CO Codes in new Exchange Areas, these CLECs are only required to demonstrate to the CNA that they presently operate as a CLEC in at least one other Exchange Area in Canada.

 In the event that the Commission issues letters of registration to proposed Competitive Local Exchange Carriers (CLECs) so that such CLECs can make the further arrangements necessary to allow them to provide local switched services, the CNA shall consider such letters as appropriate regulatory authorization for Initial CO Code assignments.

 In the case where a Wireless Carrier has received a letter from Industry Canada stating that the Wireless Carrier has secured a spectrum licence for a specific geographic territory, the CNA shall consider such letter as appropriate regulatory authorization for Initial CO Code assignments in that specific geographic territory.
-Alternatively, a Wireless Carrier can provide the CNA with a copy of the actual spectrum license issued by Industry Canada.
+Alternatively, a Wireless Carrier can provide the CNA with a copy of the actual spectrum licence issued by Industry Canada.